memgraph/docs/docs/reference-guide/indexing.md

 ```
 ## Analyze graph

-In cases when there are multiple label-property indices, the non-optimal index can sometimes be selected due to the data's distribution.
-To fix the large majority of cases, the `ANALYZE GRAPH` command was introduced.
-It is intended to be run only once after all indexes have been created and data inserted in the database.
-The details can be found [here](https://memgraph.com/docs/memgraph/reference-guide/analyze-graph).
+When multiple label-property indices exist, the database can sometimes select a non-optimal index due to the data's distribution.
+The `ANALYZE GRAPH` command calculates the distribution of property values so the database can select a more optimal label-property index with the smallest average property value size.
+The command is run only once after all indexes have been created and data inserted in the database.
+The details can be found [here](https://memgraph.com/docs/memgraph/reference-guide/analyze-graph):

 ## Underlying implementation